 - Dress up the entrée with this fun presentation.
 Place two shrimp on top in the shape of a heart.
 How cute is that!

 - Make easy honey roasted brussels sprouts and share from a dish or bowl in the middle of the table.
 You can cut the recipe in half for a smaller serving for two.

-- Make mini cakes for dessert and served along with the chocolates.
+- Make mini cakes for dessert and serve along with some chocolates.
 The cakes are baked in a special pan so they’re nice and tall.
 For the frosting, add red food coloring to prepared white icing and then heat it in the microwave for about 20 seconds, or until it’s melted.
 Pour or ladle it over the cakes and let it drizzle down the sides.